-Our Product Support Program (PSP) consists of a renewable, one-year membership that provides you with free upgrades, utilities, tips and tricks, and other valuable tools for Interact.
+Our Product Support Program (PSP) is designed to keep you up-to-date with the current version of Interact software.
+The PSP consists of a renewable, one-year membership that provides you with free upgrades, utilities, automatic notification of software updates, and other valuable tools for Interact.
+Single-user, site, and corporate licenses are available.
+The PSP is an easy,cost-effective way to automatically receive the most recent Interact software and the associated utilities.
 You can contact the PSP Coordinator by phone at 1-800-233-3329 or by email at psp@ctcusa.com.